bloominstituteoftechnology/Multi-Level-Feedback-Queue/README.md

 are constantly being added to the highest-priority queue by the scheduler.

 ### Setup
-Nothing special here.
-Just run `npm install` in the root directory, then start working on your implementation, using the provided skeleton code and comments for guidance / pointers.
+Nothing special here. **Just run `npm install` in the root directory**, then start working on your implementation, using the provided skeleton code and comments for guidance / pointers.
 Run `npm test` when you want to check your code against the test suite, or `npm test:watch` if you'd like to keep the tests running as you work.
 You can also do `npm run test <name-of-test-suite>` to run one suite out of the three.